microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraGroupAppRoleAssignment.md

 This example demonstrates how to assign a group of users to an application role in Microsoft Entra ID.

-- `ObjectId`: The ID of the group to which you're assigning the app role.
+- `GroupId`: The ID of the group to which you're assigning the app role.

 - `PrincipalId`: The ID of the group to which you're assigning the app role.

 - `ResourceId`: The ID of the resource service Principal, which has defined the app role.

-- `Id`: The ID of the appRole (defined on the resource service principal) to assign to the group.
+- `AppRoleId`: The ID of the appRole (defined on the resource service principal) to assign to the group.

 ## Parameters

-### -Id
+### -AppRoleId

 Specifies the ID of the app role (defined on the resource service principal) to assign.